paris-saclay-cds/datarun/README.md

 ## Datarun

+Datarun goal is to train and test machine learning models.
+It is a REST API written in Django ([more info here](https://github.com/camillemarini/datarun/wiki/Project-description-and-milestones#datarun-api-to-evaluate-models-submitted-using-databoard)).

 * [How to use it?](#how-to-use-it)
 * [How to run it locally?](#how-to-run-it-locally)
 * [How to run it on stratuslab?](#how-to-run-it-on-stratuslab)